Displacement Move; Strong and Fast ICT Moves with Key Level Breaks

 Bullish Displacement Move

-Bullish Displacement Move occurs when the price moves strongly upward, indicating institutional buying and market-maker activity.
+A Bullish Displacement Move occurs when the price moves strongly upward, indicating institutional buying and market-maker activity.
 Key features of this move include:

-• At least three consecutive bullish candles with large bodies and small or no wicks.
+• At least three consecutive bullish candles with large bodies and small or no wicks;

 • Absence of corrections or irregular movements during the move, confirming the strength and clarity of the trend.